The modular Weyl-Kac character formula: Introduction

 Specialising to the case of (affine) Weyl groups, our character formulas and resolutions have a long history.
 For finite Weyl groups, Bernstein--Gelfand--Gelfand constructed their eponymous resolutions in the context of finite dimensional Lie algebras \cite{bgg}.
 For Kac--Moody Lie algebras these were the subject of Kac--Kazhdan's conjecture \cite{MR547842} (over $\mathbb{C}$) which was verified by Wakimoto (for $W=\widehat{\mathfrak{S}}_2$ \cite{MR841673}), Hayashi (for classical type \cite{MR958588}) and Feigin, Frenkel, and Ku (in full generality \cite{MR1011602,MR1187549}) and was extended to arbitrary fields by Mathieu \cite{MR1401425} and subsequently reproven by Arakawa using $W$-algebras \cite{MR2219212,MR2318558}.
 For parabolic subgroups of finite Weyl groups, our resolutions were first constructed in \cite{MR476813} and went on to have spectacular applications in the study of the Laplacian on Euclidean space \cite{MR2180410}.
 For the infinite dihedral Weyl group with two generators, these resolutions were generalised to the Virasoro and blob algebras of algebraic statistical mechanics \cite{MR995219,MS94,GJSV13}.
 For $W$ the finite symmetric group and $P$ a maximal parabolic, these resolutions were one of the highlights of Brundan--Stroppel's founding work on categorical representation theory \cite{MR2600694,MR2781018}.
-For $W$ the affine symmetric group and $P$ the maximal finite parabolic and $\Bbbk=\CC$, Theorem~B proves Berkesch--Griffeth--Sam's conjecture \cite{conjecture} (recently verified by the first and third authors and Jos\'e Simental, \cite{BNS}) concerning BGG resolutions of unitary modules for Cherednik algebras.
+For $W$ the affine symmetric group and $P$ the maximal finite parabolic and $\Bbbk=\CC$, Theorem~B proves a recent conjecture of Berkesch--Griffeth--Sam \cite{conjecture} concerning BGG resolutions of unitary modules for Cherednik algebras.